 She made her way back to the left to where she could pick up his bow.
 "One more time," she coaxed, "and I'll help you perfect it."

 He glanced at her and nodded.
-Karis grabbed the bow and brought it up to his shoulder again, ignoring the tingles and burns as she pressed her hand against his, guiding it through the bowstring, taking the arrow with it, resting at the back of the bow for just one second.
+Karis grabbed the bow and brought it up to his shoulder again, guiding his hand through the bowstring and taking the arrow with it.
+She allowed their hands to rest at the back of the bow for just one second, hinting that Matthew needed to be more patient with things like this.

 "Ready?" she whispered.